quinnebh/november-mindark/context/app.md

 - Onboarding Playbook: A markdown document that will help new employees during onboarding to learn the exiting employee's job.

 This site is just the marketing main page.

+## Sections

+### Hero

+The Square with a cirle inside of it is a video that I will add later.
+Place a video on the right 2 thirds of the screen and make sure the text runs over-top of it. use /videos/hero.mp4 as the url for the video.

+### SectionTwo

+Animate in the graph values from zero to their display value.

+Update the background color of the graphs to match the rest of the styling of the app.